denatmarco/MasterThesis-NeuralAudioCodecs/perch2.0_extraction/README.md

 - Perch 2.0 requires **GPU acceleration**
 - All embeddings have fixed size: **1536**
 - Reflection padding stabilizes short trailing segments
+- Perch 2.0 was partially trained on large-scale bird audio collections that include curated subsets derived from Xeno-Canto.
+For this reason, results obtained using datasets sourced from Xeno-Canto should be interpreted with caution, as the pretrained model may implicitly benefit from prior exposure to similar material.
+This does not invalidate the extraction pipeline, but it means that performance on Xeno-Canto–like datasets may not fully reflect out-of-distribution generalization.

 ---